T-Dynamos/t-dynamos.github.io/_posts/2024-03-28-uvloop-recipe.md

 ![image](https://github.com/T-Dynamos/t-dynamos.github.io/assets/68729523/1bc8a602-d805-49c3-9717-20b61efbccf9)

 It's a good thing as p4a already have `CythonRecipe` support.
-So Let's start!
+So Let's start cooking!

-Also let's add a error counter, so that we can count how many errors we solved.
-`error_counter = 0`

 ### Step 1 : Build on your system

-First step to create any recipe is to first download and try build source code on your system.
+First step to cook any recipe is to first download and try build source code on your system.
 I ran:

 ```console
 git clone https://github.com/MagicStack/uvloop --depth 1